trendspotter/decidim-diba/decidim-ldap/README.md

 # Decidim::Ldap

-A decidim package to provice user authentication via LDAP.
+A decidim package to provide user authentication via LDAP.
 Once is active for an organization, it is imposible to signup.

 The plugin adds a new tab in the Decidim System admin panel that allows to create LDAP configurations